Garmeres/balve-k8s/README.md

 ## Need to grant or revoke access?

-If you're a technical manager and need to give someone access to Balve (e.g. a consultant or new team member), or remove access from someone, see the [access management guide](docs/01-access-management/).
+If you're a technical manager and need to give someone access to Balve (e.g. a consultant or new board member), or remove access from someone, see the [access management guide](docs/01-access-management/01-access-management.md).

 ## Architecture